mauriciosoares/core.js/README.md

 #### Core.stop( moduleName )
 Stops the named module.
-If a value is returned in the `destroy` method, it can be grabbed in the return of the method `Core.stop`
+If a value is returned in the `destroy` method, it can be grabbed in the return of the method `Core.stop`, If no parameters are passed, it stop all modules.

 - `moduleName` (string): The name of the module